 After the cluster is created, you can verify that the Active Directory object was created and that you see the cluster in the Failover Cluster Manager.

-Windows Server Failover Clusters provide a very robust and resilient platform on which to run business-critical applications and services.
+Windows Server Failover Clusters provide a very robust and resilient platform to run business-critical applications and services.
 With each release of the Windows Server platform, failover clustering has continued to be enhanced.
-Windows Server 2019 provides the most feature-rich failover clustering platform to date.
+And in the release of Windows Server 2019 has the most feature-rich failover clustering platform to date.